-Access to the Load Cell and Factory Menus, which are used to adapt each controller to its sampler prior to shipment, are restricted by additional passwords.
+Access to the Load Cell Menu and Factory Menus is restricted by additional passwords.
+These menus are used to adapt each controller to the sampler and its specific features, prior to shipment.

-3.3: Administration Menu
+3.2: > Administration Menu

 Administration Menu screens can be used to: